Zak DeOssie: Personal life

 is a former NFL player who was a member of the Giants' Super Bowl XXV-winning team.
 As a result of the Giants' win in Super Bowl XLII, the DeOssies became the first father-son duo to win a Super Bowl as members of the same franchise.
 Growing up in North Andover, Massachusetts, DeOssie was a New England Patriots fan and served as a ball boy.

-Zak has a twin sister, Christina, who works at the Dana–Farber Cancer Institute, as well as an older sister, Nichole.
+Zak has a twin sister, Christina, who works at the Dana–Farber Cancer Institute, as well as an older sister, Nichole, who is a regional manager for pet retailer Hollywood Feed.
 He is married to Kate Hammond DeOssie, whom he met at Brown.
 The couple live in Summit, New Jersey and have two sons, Lukas and Blake.